brandur/org/fragments/the-force-awakens.md

 * One Stormtrooper captain (Phasma) has the knowhow to permanently disable the Starkiller's shields in a way that apparently can't be undone.
-Even the Death Star II needed an army of stone-wielding anthromorphic raccoons and some log traps to finish that job.
+Even the Death Star II needed an army of stone-wielding anthromorphic raccoons and some log traps to finish the job.
 * And on that subject, Captain Phasma may be the single most extraneous lauded character of the modern age (or at least since Boba Fett).
-She has cool armor, but literally contributes nothing throughout the entire duration of the movie.
+She has cool armor, but contributes nothing throughout the entire duration of the movie.
 * A guy who's never held a lightsaber before (Finn) can hold his own against a Sith.
 What happened to Force push/pull/throw/steal/fistbump/anything?
 * A girl who learnt that she was force sensitive the day before (Rey) can